mihailaexx/tasktracker/task-tracker/README.md

 ### Frontend

-The frontend is an Angular application.
+The frontend is an Angular application with Tailwind CSS v4 and PrimeNG v20 components.

 To run the frontend locally:
 ```bash